luckyjim/BROOT/README.md

 ## Basic plots

-Range of plot is configurable with same syntax as numpy array.
+Range of plot is configurable with GUI, same syntax as [numpy](https://numpy.org/doc/stable/user/basics.indexing.html#basic-indexing) array.
+[Matplotlib](https://matplotlib.org/) is used to create the figures.

 ### Plot 1D

 ![BROOT_1d](docs/BROOT_plot_1d.png)

 ### Spectrum 1D

+You can configure the frequency of sampling with GUI.

 ![BROOT_1d](docs/BROOT_psd.png)